 In case you got curious about the Waitakere Ranges and its beaches and trees, check out the short video that I made of my visit.

-I hope you enjoyed reading about my visit to the Waitakere Ranges and Piha Beach.
-Had you heard of this area before?
+I hope you enjoyed reading about my experience visiting the Waitakere Ranges and Piha Beach.
+In case you have any questions, feel free to drop them below.